tonethar/IGME-330-Spring-2021/projects/project-2.md

 ## I. Overview

-For this project you (and optionally a partner) are creating a JavaScript driven Web application that utilizes multiple Web services.
+For this project you are creating a JavaScript driven Web application that utilizes multiple Web services.

 - Your goal is to create an application that does something useful easy to use, functional, and aesthetically pleasing.
 - The app should serve a purpose - i.e it should be useful to *someone*